- Day to Day HR

 Fixed term contracts and notice period

 For employees on fixed term contracts, a notice period is not required as their leave date will already be set.
 However, if you choose to terminate the contract before the original expiry date, you must give the statutory notice required.
-The same goes for if the employee wants to end their contract early.
+The same goes for if the employee wants to end their fixed term contract early.

 Employee not working full notice period?

 However, if you want them to work their full notice and they refuse, you cannot force them to work.
 Although they’ll technically be in breach of contract, taking them to court will likely be expensive and may not be worth it, so consider your next steps carefully.
-If you have an employee refusing to work their notice period, it’s a good idea to seek professional advice.
+If you have an employee refusing to work their notice, it’s a good idea to seek professional advice.

 Get HR Support